 The technical term for bath salts is substituted cathinone.
 Substituted cathinone is synthetic, a concentrated version of the stimulant chemical in Khat.
 Khat is a plant grown in East Africa and the Middle East.
 It has a stimulant effect on the user and has proven to be dangerous.
 The white crystals resemble legal bathing salts, thus the name of bath salts.

 In 2009 and 2010, there was a significant rise in synthetic cathinone abuse, initially in the United Kingdom and the rest of Europe, and subsequently in the US and Canada.

 There is currently no prescribed use for synthetic stimulants.
-While artificial stimulants appear to affect users in ways similar to amphetamines, ecstasy and cocaine, reports concerning aggression, tachycardia, paranoia, and suicide suggest that they may be more acutely toxic.
+While artificial stimulants appear to affect users in ways similar to amphetamines, ecstasy, and cocaine, reports concerning aggression, tachycardia, paranoia, and suicide suggest that they may be more acutely toxic.
 These adverse effects have resulted in increased visits to the ER and hospitalization.

 In October 2011, the DEA announced an emergency ban on MDPV, Methylone, and Mephedrone, making testing these substances more vital than ever.

 How to use the Bath Salts Instant Drug Test:

 - First, collect a small sample of urine from the donor.

 - Remove the testing device from the sealed packet.

-- Take off the cap and dip the tip of the device into the urine sample to the level marked.
+- Take off the cap and dip the device’s tip into the urine sample to the level marked.

 - After 20 seconds, remove the urine testing device, place the cap on, and lay on a flat surface.

 - Read the result as it develops.

 - If the result is negative, two lines will appear in the window of the device.

 - If only one line appears, the control line (C), the result is presumed positive.

 - For Forensic Use Only.

-Included in each box of Bath Salts Instant Drug Test is a datasheet that provides technical information and how to use it.
+Included in each Bath Salts Instant Drug Test box is a datasheet that provides technical information and uses it.
 Use the links below to download a drug test form and datasheet.